-226. If issued, the licence would oblige the licence holder to report without delay any of the following to the Regulator:

-- any additional information regarding risks to the health and safety of people or to the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the release.

-227. The licence holder would also be obliged to submit an Annual Report containing any information required by the licence.

-228. There are also provisions that would enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 4, below).
+- 227. The licence obliges the licence holder to report without delay any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or to the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the release. - 228.
+The licence holder is also obliged to submit an Annual Report containing any information required by the licence. - 229.
+There are also provisions that enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 4, below).